Dirac structures, nonholonomic systems and reduction: Introduction

 Dirac structures simultaneously generalize symplectic and Poisson structures and also form the correct setting for the description of implicit Hamiltonian and Lagrangian systems usually appearing as systems of algebraic-differential equations.
 In symplectic and Poisson geometry, as well as geometric mechanics, a major role is played by the reduction method since it creates, under suitable hypotheses or in categories weaker than smooth manifolds, new spaces with the same type of motion equations on them.
 Briefly put, it is a method that eliminates variables and hence yields systems on smaller dimensional manifolds.
 Due to the spectacular array of applications, reduction has been extensively studied in various settings, including that of Dirac manifolds.
-The present paper continues these investigations, connects Dirac and nonholonomic reduction, introduces optimal reduction, and presents several classical examples in the different settings considered in the rest of the paper.
+The present paper connects Dirac and nonholonomic reduction, introduces an ``optimal'' reduction for special nonholonomic systems with symmetries and presents several classical examples.

-A Dirac structure $D$ on a manifold $M$ is a subbundle of the Pontryagin bundle $TM\oplus T^*M$ which is Lagrangian relative to the canonical symmetric pairing on it.
-Dirac structures were introduced by \cite{cou} to provide a geometric framework for the study of constrained mechanical systems.
-The easiest example of a Dirac structure is the graph of a $2$-form $\omega\in\Omega^2(M)$.
-Closed or integrable Dirac structures have an additional integrability condition.
-They have been more intensively studied because they generalize, in a certain sense, Poisson structures.
-For example, if the Dirac structure is the graph of $\omega\in\Omega^2(M)$, then it is integrable if and only if $\mathbf{d}\omega = 0 $.
-Other examples of integrable Dirac structures include various foliated manifolds.
-In general, a closed Dirac structure determines a singular foliation on $M$ whose leaves carry a natural induced presymplectic structure.